Biswajit-Mukherjee/create-frmwk/README.md

 - Comes with integrated development server, Hot Module Reload(HMR) enabled by default and support for ES Modules
 - Comes with ESLint support to quickly find and fix problems in your Javascript code
 - Strict mode enabled by default to ensure good code syntax
-- Comes with testing libraries - Jest & testing-library/dom
+- Comes with testing libraries - Jest & DOM Testing Library

 ## Authors